 Center for Autism Spectrum Disorders

-The Murray State University Center for Autism Spectrum Disorders was created in 2019 to help meet the unique needs of children with Autism Spectrum Disorder (ASD) and their families.
-Led by Dr. Sean Simons, this facility was designed to accomplish three goals:
+The Murray State University Center for Autism Spectrum Disorders (CASD) was created in 2019 to help meet the unique needs of children with developmental disorders, including autism, and their families.
+The CASD was designed to accomplish three goals:

-- providing timely and affordable diagnostic evaluations for children who demonstrate at-risk symptoms for ASD
+- Provide timely and affordable diagnostic evaluations for children who demonstrate at-risk symptoms for ASD

-- offering a continuum of services for children and families experiencing challenges associated with ASD
+- Offer a continuum of services for children and families experiencing challenges associated with ASD

-- engaging the community through service and awareness activities to promote the well-being of all children
+- Engage the community through service and awareness activities to promote the well-being of all children

 - Autism 101

 - Foundations of Learning

 - Promoting Play Skills

 - Sleep Problems

 - Developing Social Skills

 - Teaching First Requests